cirosantilli/cirosantilli.github.io/elf-hello-world.md

     } Elf64_Rela;

 The ELF standard says that in many cases the both can be used, and it is just a matter of convenience.

+### Dynamic linking sections

+This program did not have certain dynamic linking related sections because we linked it minimally with `ld`.

+However, if you compile a C hello world with GCC 8.2:

+    gcc -o main.out main.c

+some other interesting sections would appear.

+#### PT_INTERP

+Contains the path to the dynamic loader, i.e. `/lib64/ld-linux-x86-64.so.2` in Ubuntu 18.10.
+Explained at: https://stackoverflow.com/questions/8040631/checking-if-a-binary-compiled-with-static/55664341#55664341

+#### Dynamic section

+Contains a lot of different flag masks.

+##### DT_FLAGS_1

+Seems to be a GNU Binutils extension

+###### DF_1_PIE

+Determines if an executable is a position independent executable (PIE).

+Seems to be informational only, since not used by Linux kernel 5.0 or glibc 2.29.

+`file` 5.36 however does use it to display file type as explained at: https://stackoverflow.com/questions/34519521/why-does-gcc-create-a-shared-object-instead-of-an-executable-binary-according-to/55704865#55704865

 ## Program header table